 One of the biggest mistakes people make when making frittatas is overcooking the eggs.
 Eggs are delicate souls and when overcooked they become rubbery and they weep with sadness.
 And no, that wasn’t figurative, they literally excrete water.

-To avoid overcooking the frittata, make sure you don’t bake it too long.
-Keep an eye on your frittata and only leave it in the oven until the center is just barely set.
-It’s okay if it jiggles just a bit in the center, carryover cooking will finish the job in the first few minutes after the frittata is removed from the oven.
+To avoid overcooking, make sure you don’t bake them for too long.
+Keep an eye on your eggs and only leave it in the oven until the center is just barely set.
+It’s okay if it jiggles just a bit in the center, carryover cooking will finish the job in the first few minutes after it’s removed from the oven.

-Frittatas aren’t just for breakfast or brunch.
-Because they’re so easy to prepare, frittatas are one of my favorite quick lunch or dinner items.
-Just check your fridge for whatever needs to be used up, toss them into the frittata, then whip up a simple side salad as it bakes!
+Frittatas aren’t just for breakfast or brunch!
+Because they’re so easy to prepare, they’re one of my favorite quick lunch or dinner items.
+Just check your fridge for whatever needs to be used up, toss them in, then whip up a simple side salad as it bakes!
 Dinner is DONE!

-Frittatas can be served either warm or cold, which makes them even more flexible.
-Bake one up on Sunday, then pack up the leftover slices for tomorrow’s lunch!
+You can serve them either warm or cold, which makes them even more flexible.
+I love baking one up on Sunday, then packing up the leftover slices for tomorrow’s lunch!

-The flavor possibilities for frittatas are endless!
-Here are some other flavor combination ideas:
+The flavor possibilities are seriously endless!
+Here are some other flavor combination ideas I love:

 - Broccoli, cheddar, bacon